unclemelo/Melli/README.md

-# MelonShield
+# Melli

-**MelonShield** is a private Discord bot built for managing and enhancing the experience of your community.
+**Melli** is a private Discord bot built for managing and enhancing the experience of your community.
 This README provides step-by-step instructions to set up and run the bot locally.

 ---